HSE Investigation Solicitors

 What is the HSE?

 The Health and Safety Executive (HSE) is the governing body responsible for ensuring businesses comply with health and safety law.
 The body has far-reaching powers that allow it to investigate alleged wrongdoing and poor practices in a workplace before bringing charges.
+You can find more information at the organisation's website.

 What are the HSE's responsibilities?